webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 ---
-title: smarter svg shapes
+title: SVG basic shapes and text
-tags:
-  - Tutorials
-  - SVG
-readiness: 'In Progress'
 notes:
   - 'Fix multiple broken links'
+readiness: 'In Progress'
 summary: 'This guide introduces SVG''s basic graphic elements, from simple lines and shapes to complex polygons and freehand paths.
 It also shows how to place lines of text and wrap it around curved paths.'
-uri: 'svg/tutorials/smarter svg shapes'
+tags:
+  - Tutorials
+  - SVG
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: